 - Myth: Changing the diet won’t help haemorrhoids.

-Fact: Changing the diet is one of the best ways to prevent any disease condition.
-Drinking more water, eating more fibre, and eating fresh fruits and vegetables all decrease your chance of getting constipation which eventually prevents the development of haemorrhoids.
+Fact: Modifying diet is one of the best ways to prevent diseases.
+Drinking more water, eating more fibre, and eating fresh fruits and vegetables all decrease your chance of constipation, eventually preventing the development of haemorrhoids.

 - Myth: Piles treatment needs surgery.